DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Approach: Reformulation as an NSGA-II Search Problem

 \subsubsection{\textbf{Individuals and Initial Population}}

 In genetic search, the initial population contains individuals consisting of a set of elements called genes.
-These genes are connected and form an individual also referred to as a solution.
-In our context, the initial population contains 100 latent vectors, each of size 100, as recommended in the literature~\cite{fernandes2020evolutionary}.
-We use random selection to build our initial population of individuals, thereby ensuring a diverse starting point for our genetic search.
+These genes are connected and form an individual, also referred to as a solution.
+In our context, the initial population contains 100 randomly generated latent vectors, each of size 100, as recommended in the literature~\cite{fernandes2020evolutionary}.
+Each dimension of a latent vector in the initial population is independently generated from a uniform distribution over the range $[-1,1]$, thereby ensuring a diverse and unbiased initialization in the search space.